graebnerc/DataScienceSpring23/content/post/2022-03-31-obj-types-i-functions/index.md

 1. **Code becomes more concise and transparent** It is easier to document code that uses functions because of the documentation conventions introduced above.
-Morever, the code becomes shorter and easier to read.
+Moreover, the code becomes shorter and easier to read.
 As a rule of thumb, after pasting and slightly adjusting some of your code twice, consider turning it into a function.